namesys-eth/ccip-store/ENSIP-17a.md

         return
     }
     ```

-4. `callbackL2()` receives the response of second deferral and post-processes the results accordingly.
-For instance, if second L2 deferral has failed for some reasons, `callbackL2()` may choose to undo the first deferral with another (third) deferral.
-If the second deferral has succeeded, it may choose to emit a custom event or perform other tasks before wrapping up.

 #### Nesting, Complexity & Fidelity
 Nesting adds significant complexity to the protocol in the sense that the first gateway itself could have internally carried out the tasks performed by second deferral.
 This is a valid point and there is no correct answer, and there are several pros and cons to either approach.
 For instance,